Indicative/Rugelach-Cookie-Wrapper/README.md

 Retrieving Cookies
 -------------------
-To retrieve a cookie call `rugelach.getCookie("mykey");` It will return either the value or undefined (if that key exprired or is unable to be found);
+To retrieve a cookie call `rugelach.getCookie("mykey");` It will return either the value or undefined (if that key expired or is unable to be found);

 Clearing Cookies
 ----------------